diku-dk/cmis-online/docs/week_02.md

 permalink: /week02/
 ---

-In week 2 we will continue woith Finite Difference Methods and look at more advanced approaches.
+In this week we will continue with learning about Finite Difference Methods and we will look at more advanced approaches.

 * [Lecture 3]({{ '/lec03' | relative_url }})
 * [Lecture 4]({{ '/lec04' | relative_url }})